nyberry/nyberrysite/bio.md

 ### Hi, I'm Nick.

-I'm a doctor in Dorset, England.
+I'm a doctor in Dorset, UK.

 I specialise in Family Medicine and have Postgraduate qualifications in Sports and Exercise Medicine and in Medical Education, and work as a GP Trainer, mentoring Resident Doctors as they specialise in Family Medicine.